About the Southland Symphony Orchestra & Chorus:

 Our Mission:

-The Southland Symphony Orchestra uses the power of music to lift the human spirit.
+The Southland Symphony Orchestra and Chorus uses the power of music to lift the human spirit.
 We engage, uplift, and educate the diverse communities of Southern California's Greater Ontario and Inland Empire area by coming together to perform and inspire through exceptional musical experiences.

 Our Vision: